Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Experiments

 \subsection{Datasets and Benchmarks}

 We use the MIMIC-III dataset~\citep{johnson2016mimic}, a widely used public resource of de-identified clinical notes.
-This dataset provides a diverse collection of clinical documentation including discharge summaries, nursing notes, and physician reports, making it an ideal testbed for evaluating augmentation techniques for clinical text.
 We consider three clinical prediction tasks: (1) 30-day all-cause readmission prediction, estimating the likelihood of patient returning to hospital within 30 days following discharge.
 This task is both clinically and operationally significant~\citep{caruana2015intelligible, kansagara2011risk}, reflecting how well language models capture meaningful representations from clinical notes~\citep{huang2019clinicalbert}.
 (2) In-hospital mortality prediction, predicting all-cause death during hospitalization, useful for disease management~\citep{ke2022machine}.
 (3) Hospital length-of-stay prediction, predicting the number of days a patient will remain in hospital during a single admission event, a major indicator for the consumption of hospital resources~\citep{stone2022systematic}.
+Besides training downstream prediction models using augmented data, we also evaluate in zero-shot inference settings: (1) patient phenotyping, using phenotype annotations from \citet{gehrmann2018comparing}, and (2) ICD clinical coding, following prior work~\citep{mullenbach2018explainable,zhang2025generalknowledgeinjectionframework} to construct datasets (MIMIC-III-Full and MIMIC-III-Top-50).